NhoaKing-Tech/jarvis-streamdeck/README.md

 # source jarvis-busybee/bin/activate
 ```

-**Why conda?** I use conda because I might want this environment to support data science workflows later.
+**Why conda?** I use conda because I want this environment to support data science workflows later.
 Plus, it handles package dependencies really well. venv should work fine too if that's what you're comfortable with and if you do not need complex dependencies.
 You might not even need a virtual environment if you want to install everything globally, but I recommend using one to avoid dependency conflicts.

 #### 1.4 Python Dependencies